railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 Production order for the products at the suppliers and receipt of the finished products in the stores.

 Once the production order has been confirmed, Open ERP automatically generates a delivery order to send to the raw materials supplier.
-The storesperson can access this delivery order using the menu *Stock Management > Incoming Products*.
+The storesperson can access this delivery order using the menu :menuselection:`Stock Management --> Incoming Products`.
 The raw materials will then be placed in stock at the supplier's stores.

 Once the delivery of raw materials has been confirmed, Open ERP activates the production order.
 The supplier uses the raw materials sent to produce the finished goods which will automatically be put in your own stores.
 The confirmation of this manufacture is made when you receive the products from your supplier.
 It's then that you indicate the quantities consumed by your supplier